What Is an Addressable Market?

 Prospecting Optimization

-Knowing your addressable market precisely lets you optimize your prospecting efforts.
-Rather than targeting a broad range of companies at random, you focus on companies that genuinely need your solution and have the capacity to buy it.
-This approach reduces time wasted on unqualified prospects and improves your conversion rate.
+Knowing your addressable market precisely means you can stop guessing which companies to contact.
+You focus on companies that genuinely need your solution and have the budget and authority to act on it.
+That cuts time on unqualified prospects and pushes your conversion rate up.

 Better Resource Allocation